kennethbruskiewicz/notan/README.md

 # notan

 Not Any Distractions.
 Not Any Bullshit.
-And not any Privacy?
+Not any Privacy?
 Not Any Problem.
 Just what you need to work and play in private.

 Linux OS Configuration.
 In Guix and Nix.